Green Infrastructure Design Challenge

 The GI practices implemented through this project will include bioretention (rain gardens), permeable parking lanes, permeable sidewalk pavers, landscape infiltration gaps, new street trees and stormwater related educational art.

-On Friday, October 21, 2016, District of Columbia Mayor Muriel Bowser, Ward 4 Councilmember Brandon Todd, DC Water DC Clean Rivers Project Director Carlton Ray, District Department of Transportation Director Leif Dormsjo, At-Large Councilmember Robert White Jr. and The Kennedy Street Revitalization Project Team kicked-off the Kennedy Street Revitalization Project, which is expected to be completed in the Fall of 2017.
+On Friday, October 21, 2016, District of Columbia Mayor Muriel Bowser, Ward 4 Councilmember Brandon Todd, DC Water DC Clean Rivers Project Director Carlton Ray, District Department of Transportation Director Leif Dormsjo, At-Large Councilmember Robert White Jr. and The Kennedy Street Revitalization Project Team kicked-off the Kennedy Street Revitalization Project, which is expected to be completed by Spring 2018.
 To learn more about this project, please visit www.KennedyStreetProject.com.

 The Challenge will serve as a model to support DC Water's plan to implement Green Infrastructure in place of or in conjunction with "gray" engineering solutions, to capture rain water and prevent CSOs.